Château de Suscinio: The restoration

-The Département of Morbihan bought it in 1965, from the family of Jules de Francheville who attempted to preserve and restore the castle, and began the restoration in earnest.
+The Department of Morbihan bought it in 1965 from the family of Jules de Francheville, who had attempted to preserve and restore the castle, and began the restoration in earnest.
 The remains of a ducal chapel was found in the vicinity outside of the moats; its remarkable tiled floor has been carefully removed and restored and is now exhibited in a hall of the castle.

 Nowadays, Suscinio Castle has again regained its allure of an intact medieval fortress, but major restoration work continues.